fernandrone/robocode-maven/README.md

 # Robocode-maven

-A framework for easy development and sharing of [Robocode](http://robocode.sourceforge.net/) robots, using [Robocode-docker](https://github.com/fbcbarbosa/robocode-docker).
+A framework for easy development and sharing of [Robocode](http://robocode.sourceforge.net/) robots, setup as a [Maven](https://maven.apache.org/) project and adapted to work with the containerized [Robocode-docker](https://github.com/fbcbarbosa/robocode-docker).

 ## Installation